mijatovicg/TEMI/README.md

 2. estimation of transfer entropy rate: function_TE_rate.m
 4. assessment of measures' statistical significance based on surrogate data analysis: spiSeMe_surrogate_jodi.m (this function is part of the SpiSeMe package, see REF1)

-and
+and script:

-5. script demo.m to demonstrate the simulation of coupled spike trains denoted as spike train 1 (process X) and spike train 2 (process Y) where unidirectional interaction X → Y is simulated setting τ=δ= 0.1s (see the simulation protocol explained in Sect.
+5. demo.m to demonstrate the simulation of coupled spike trains denoted as spike train 1 (process X) and spike train 2 (process Y) where unidirectional interaction X → Y is simulated setting τ=δ= 0.1s (see the simulation protocol explained in Sect.
 III in the main article).
 In this simulation, both TER and MIR estimators are applied.

 References: